 The best time to propose here is probably a summer evening at sunset when the air is warm and not too windy and the sun is riding low on the horizon.
 Just imagine that…

 The restaurant proposal.
-Everyone has seen this kind of proposal in movies a million times.
 Done, overused and to many people the most boring of proposals.
 But you could also argue it is a classic – you might be right – and you can’t go wrong with a classic.
 But what about taking a classic and giving it a dash of new and exciting.

 The ocean can be seen through the many windows that line the Tea House, and its closeness creates an atmosphere of wonder, beauty and strength.
 If you are thinking of proposing to your loved one after a nice meal, there’s no better choice than the Tea House where you can taste the inventive dishes of Rui Paula.

 How to get there: take the bus 507.